jeromescuggs/cargobay/README.md

 reload with `exec bash` or `exec zsh` etc, and voila - any app you place in `.cargo/bin` will be executable system-wide.

+### (optional) setup aliases for your ls replacement

+if you wind up wanting to use `exa` or `lsd` or even both, i have uploaded a copy of my own alias file in the root folder, the file is called `.exa-ls`. to use it, copy it into your home directory and add the following to your `.zshrc` or `.bashrc`:

+`source /home/$USER/.exa-ls`

 ## the goods
+this is not exhaustive - some architectures might be missing some of these, or might even have some i have yet to list.

 so far:

+* exa - a replacement for ls that adds alot more color, and alot more options.
 * bat - it's like cat but with coloring, syntax highlighting, a nice layout, etc. repo at sharkdp/bat
 * vivid - allows one to set awesome ls colors with little to no hassle, and manage the colors with themes. another sharkdp creation, check out sharkdp/vivid for the full install guide - you'll need to stick a line in your shell init script.
 * starship - a prompt theme along the lines of purepower, but with the functionality of liquidprompt - basically it's awesome. project at starship/starship
 * pastel - another whammy from sharkdp. this tool allows you to look up all the colors. like all of them. and you can play with them! you might find a nice shade and want it one, two, six shades darker - there's a command for that. compare shades, generate random colors for inspiration, you can even set up a colorpicker and use your mouse to select a point on your desktop, and `pastel` will tell you all about the color you select. project at sharkdp/bat
+* broot - a new tool that is a mashup of `ls`, `tree` with features reminiscent of programs like `nnn`. somewhat tricky to explain, for more information i suggest checking out the repo over at Canop/broot.

 ### contact